Azure/azure-sdk-for-python/doc/dev/tests.md

-# Setup for Testing Tutorial, Python
+# Setup Python Development Environment
-In this section, we will provide the introduction to the testing framework by:
+In this document we will provide the introduction to the testing framework by:

 - [Setting up your development environment](#setup-the-development-environment)
 - [Integrating with pytest](#integrate-with-the-pytest-test-framework)